ninalopatina/Rocket_RL/README.md

 # Rocket_RL
-### Reinforcement learning agent that runs fluid dynamics simulations for rocket engines.
+### Reinforcement learning agent to automate rocket engine tuning

 ## About
 This project was developed when I was an Insight AI Fellow, summer 2018.
-This package presently imports fluid dynamics simulation data and plots the best-defined features.
+This package imports fluid dynamics simulation data, creates a regression model mapping inputs --> outputs, then trains an RL agent to derive inputs to satisfy output conditions.
+(Demo slides)[http://goo.gl/hksviY]

 ## Contents
 * YML: